 Lamar is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lamar is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Lamar who work in office and administrative support (11.47%), teaching (10.16%), and management occupations (8.92%).

-As is often the case in a small city, Lamar doesn't have a public transportation system that people use for their commute.
+Lamar is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Lamar home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lamar residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lamar include German, Irish, English, Italian, and Dutch.